Do you think you may be pregnant? Here are 26 very early pregnancy signs as early as 2 weeks after conceiving.

 The skin around your nipples may also become bumpy or bumpier than usual, known as ‘Montgomery’s tubercules’ They secrete an oily fluid helping prepare the breasts for breastfeeding.

-Any discomfort of the breasts should settle as the pregnancy progresses but it is vitally important that you invest in a well-fitting supportive bra as this will help reduce swelling and sagging later.
+Any breast tenderness should settle as the pregnancy progresses, but it is vitally important that you invest in a well-fitting supportive bra as this will help reduce swelling and sagging later.

 4. Fatigue

-Early pregnancy tiredness is not like your normal tiredness, you may feel absolutely shattered after doing normal everyday activities.
+Some women may experience tiredness that is not like your normal tiredness, you may feel absolutely shattered after doing normal everyday activities.

-Listen to your body and try and get as much rest as possible in these early weeks.
+Listen to your body and try and get as much rest, eat well, and stay hydrated in these early weeks.

-Some women suffer terribly with PMS; tender breasts, cramps in their tummy, back and shooting pains down their leg, feeling exhausted, being moody and suffering from migraines.
+Some women suffer terribly from premenstrual syndrome; tender breasts, cramps in their stomach, back and shooting pains down their legs, feeling exhausted, mood changes, and suffering from migraines.

-There is a crossover of some early signs of pregnancy and PMS and could cause some confusion.
+There is a crossover between some early signs of pregnancy and PMS which could cause some confusion.

 Try and see if there are any additional PMS symptoms on this list that you don’t usually suffer from.

-So, when your period is due and you don’t get even the slightest sign that your period is coming it could be a sign that you are pregnant.
+So, when your menstrual period is due, and you don’t get even the slightest sign that your period is coming, it could be a sign that you are pregnant.

-Charting your basal body temperature gives you great insight and information about your menstrual cycles and ovulation dates.
+By tracking your basal body temperature (BBT) can give you great insight and information about your menstrual cycles and ovulation dates.

-Charting this information will tell you when you are ovulating or if you are having fertility issues.
+Charting this information will tell you when you are ovulating or having fertility issues.

-For those who have been charting their BBT for a few months, this is a great way of knowing you are pregnant before taking a test.
+For those who have been charting their BBT for a few months, this is an excellent way of knowing you are pregnant before taking a test.

 If you have been charting and notice that your temperature has been elevated for more than two weeks then you’re probably pregnant.